archietram/nguyenktram.github.io/_posts/2025-05-14-The-Jell-O-of-Your-Eye.md

+---
+title: "The Jell-O of Your Eye: How Your Vitreous Ages"
+description: "Discover how the vitreous humor changes with age and what it means for your vision."
+---

 ## The Jell-O of Your Eye: How Your Vitreous Ages (It's Not What You Think!)

 Featured paper: [**Rheological Properties and Age-Related Changes of the Human Vitreous Humor**](https://doi.org/10.3389/fbioe.2018.00199)